 Oregon Asbestos Safety Regulations

-The process and management of asbestos removal in Oregon are done through the state’s Department of Environmental Quality.
+The process and management of asbestos removal in Oregon are done through the state’s Department of Environmental Quality (DEQ), which is responsible for overseeing asbestos laws and abatement licensing.

 - Anyone who plans to work around asbestos must first complete state certification.
 The state certification process comprises all levels of work involved in asbestos removal.